Connect with others who understand.

 How Is Multiple Myeloma Diagnosed?

 Multiple myeloma is diagnosed based on the results of clinical tests.
-Doctors use various test findings to diagnose myeloma and related disorders, including:
+Test findings provide evidence doctors use to diagnose myeloma and related disorders.
+These can include:

 • Abnormal cells in the bone marrow